awsdocs/aws-panorama-developer-guide/docs-source/applications-manage.md

 ## Update or copy an application<a name="applications-manage-clone"></a>

 To update an application or create a copy of it, use the **Clone** option\.
-Previous versions of applications are saved until you delete them\.
+AWS Panorama saves all versions of applications until you delete them\.
 When you clone an application, you can update its function or models\.

 **To clone an application**